Category

 Every third Thursday in May marks Global Accessibility Awareness Day (GAAD), which focuses on digital access and inclusion for all.
 What is digital accessibility?
 It is ensuring that folks with disabilities have the same experiences and outcomes with web-based services, content and other digital products as those without disabilities.
 Each year various tech companies, non-profits, […]

-What the tech industry can learn from “Crip Camp”
+What Can the Tech Industry Learn from “Crip Camp”

-Judith “Judy” Heumann, contracted Polio as a child in 1949 which left her unable to walk.
-When she was old enough to go to school, the principal of the public school denied her entry–citing that she was a fire hazard–because she used a wheelchair.
-She also could not go to the movies, was asked to […]
+Judith “Judy” Heumann contracted Polio as a child in 1949, which left her unable to walk.
+When she was old enough to go to school, the public school principal denied her entry, citing that she was a fire hazard because she used a wheelchair.
+She also could not go to the movies, restaurants asked her […]